 Between pulses, the magnetic field returns to its normal strength and the disc instantly returns to its original position.
 Thus the disc of the receiver vibrates with the pulses of current, and accurately reproduces the sounds that are being directed into the transmitter at the station which is sending.
-That is, the current carried to the receiver causes the diaphragm or disc to vibrate exactly

-Fig. 20.-Cross section view showing the parts of a receiver. as the recording device of the transmitter is vibrating at the sending station; and these vibrations of the receiver diaphragm create the sound waves which strike the ear.
+That is, the current carried to the receiver causes the diaphragm or disc to vibrate exactly as the recording device of the transmitter is vibrating at the sending station; and these vibrations of the receiver diaphragm create the sound waves which strike the ear.